Ludogorets couldn't capitalize on its first Champions League win and fell to the Swiss champion.

-Paulo Sousa's side entered the match level with Liverpool and Ludogorets with three points from three games.
+Paulo Sousa's side entered the match bottom of the group, but level on three points from three games with Liverpool and Ludogorets.

-The Bulgarian side beat 10-man Basel with a stoppage-time winner on matchday three, but there was to be no repeat as the hosts cruised to a vital three points to take second place with two games left.
+The Bulgarian side beat 10-man Basel with a stoppage-time winner on matchday three, but there was to be no repeat as the host cruised to a vital three points.

 With Real Madrid out in front in Group B, the battle for second place is now finely poised ahead of Basel's trip to Anfield on matchday five.

 Both sides started without their respective match-winners from earlier in the campaign with Yordan Minev suspended for Ludogorets and Marcos Streller still out injured for Basel.

 And the visitor's intention was clear from the first whistle as it packed men behind the ball, delaying and disrupting the game whenever possible.

 That approach succeeded in stifling the Swiss champion, and Ludogorets even created an unlikely chance of its own with a 26th-minute counter attack, only for Dani Abalo to panic and slice over the bar at the back post.

 But the resistance was broken in the 33rd minute and for all its committed defending, Ludogorets was undone by a single through ball from Fabian Frei.